zofienora/zofienora/README.md

 # Hi, I’m Nori

 I’m a frontend developer and UI/UX designer with a love for crafting thoughtful, user-focused digital experiences.
 I like building things that are both elegant and functional.
-I’m endlessly curious about the small details that make good design feel effortless.
+I’m curious about the small details that make good design feel effortless.

 Currently looking for my first frontend developer role — excited to join a team where I can learn, build, and contribute.
 Open to international opportunities.